-The Marie Kondo system of decluttering starts with areas and things in our homes that are easier to sort, like clothes or books.
-After becoming comfortable with the joy or no joy process, it’s time to move on to more emotionally charged areas, like memorabilia, photos, etc.
+The Marie Kondo decluttering system starts with areas and things in our homes that are easier to sort, like clothes or books.
+Then, after becoming comfortable with the joy or no joy process, it’s time to move on to more emotionally charged areas, like memorabilia, photos, etc.

 Now when you are living with ADHD, our homes aren’t the only things that need decluttering.

 There are also our thoughts and beliefs.
-The longer we have lived with ADHD, the more beliefs, rules or habits we have collected.
-Many that need to be aired out and possibly tossed out.
+The longer we have lived with ADHD, the more beliefs, rules, or habits we have collected.
+Many need to be aired out and possibly tossed out.

 So, when applied to your ADHD life, does what you’re doing/feeling/believing “spark joy”?

-When Marie Kondo-ing your ADHD life, start with areas that feel easier for you to sort through and work forward from there.
+When Marie “Kondo-ing” your ADHD life, start with areas that feel easier to sort through and work forward from there.
 You get to decide the order that works best for you.

 You may want to get a piece of paper and draw a line down the middle.
-Write “Sparks Joy” on one side of the page, and “Does NOT Spark Joy” on the other.
-Starting at the top of the page in the left hand margin working down, write the words: systems, sleep, food, movement, environment, plan, relationships, work, rules and beliefs.
+Write “Sparks Joy” on one side of the page and “Does NOT Spark Joy” on the other.
+Then, starting at the top of the page, in the left-hand margin working down, write the words: systems, sleep, food, movement, environment, plan, relationships, work, rules, and beliefs.
 Leave several lines between the words on the left to allow space for you to write your responses.